OpenNebula/docs/source/advanced_administration/application_flow_and_auto-scaling/appflow_use_cli.rst

 |oneflow-templates-net-3|

 This allows you to create more generic Service Templates.
-For example, the same Service Template can be used by users of different :ref:`vDC's <manage_groups>` that may have access to different Virtual Networks.
+For example, the same Service Template can be used by users of different :ref:`VDC's <manage_groups>` that may have access to different Virtual Networks.

 Managing Services